⚠️ Note: LDAP integration is available only for on-premises deployments of Valven. This feature is not supported in the cloud-hosted version.

-Valven Atlas supports LDAP to enable centralized user authentication and group-based authorization in enterprises.
+Valven supports LDAP to enable centralized user authentication and group-based authorization in enterprises.
 It allows you to:

 -